 Interfaces allow insertion of new orders into the input stack and consumption of movements produced.
 A batch performs regular submission of orders using the stack as input.
 The results of this batch are inserted into the movements table tmvt.

-Orders can be a barter or a quote.
+Orders can be a barter, a quote or remove.

 For a barter, the owner offers the value provided in exchange of a value required.